-The site was settled as early as prehistoric times and in the ancient Roman period had many residential villas.
-During the Middle Ages, it was used for vineyards and vegetable gardens, while from the Renaissance the noble families of Rome chose the hill as a place of residence because of its dominating position overlooking the city.
+Used in the Middle Ages to plant vineyards and vegetable gardens, from the Renaissance on, the noble families chose the hill as place of residence due to its dominant position over the city.

-One of the most illustrious examples of Renaissance villa is the Villa Madama.
-Other historical villas are situated inside the park and include Villa Mazzanti and Villa Mellini, the latter housing the famous Astronomical Observatory.
+One of the most distinguished examples of Renaissance villas is Villa Madama.
+In the park area are other historic mansions.
+Among them are Villa Mazzanti and Villa Mellini, home to the famous Astronomical Observatory.

 Informaciones